EdouardBERGE/rasm/README.md

 - ORG checking, unlimited memory workspaces where labels are shared, bank management, structures
 - conditionnal macro, unlimited & embeded loops with local labels, switch/case
 - floating point engine, mathematical functions, ...
+- crunched segments declaration may overflow the 64K limit as much as you want

 ## Compatibility for archeology (with old versions of these assemblers)